qianlima-lab/TS-TFC/README.md

 # Temporal-Frequency Co-Training for Time Series Semi-Supervised Learning
-This is the training code for our paper for our paper *"Temporal-Frequency Co-Training for Time Series Semi-Supervised Learning"*(AAAI-23).
+This is the training code for our paper *"Temporal-Frequency Co-Training for Time Series Semi-Supervised Learning"*(AAAI-23).

 ## Overview